kafka-ops/kafka-migration-tool/README.md

 * Change Request for ACL's
 * Change Request for users, ....

+## Willing to use the Kafka Migration tool?

+If you would like to use the kafka migration tool, there are a few options available for you:

+### Building from the source code

+To build from the source code you will need sbt and scala 2.13 available in your environment.
+This commands will be helpful for you:

+* _sbt clean assembly_ : this will generate a far jar with all necessary code and dependencies packaged
+* _sbt test_: will run the test suite available

+generated packages will be available for you in the target/ directory.

+### Download a pre-packaged release

+Currently available packages are ready for you in the [release](https://github.com/purbon/kafka-migration-tool/releases) page, feel free to download them and use it.

 ## Check out the wiki for more documentation

 For more information on how to use the migration tool, please check the [wiki](https://github.com/purbon/kafka-migration-tool/wiki)